 - Avoid moisture.
 Remove your hearing aids during your hygiene routine to avoid moisture and the degrading solvents used in hair products.
 Don’t forget to remove them before going into a pool, hot tub, steam room, or sauna.

 - Avoid extreme temperatures.
-The windowsill in your home or dashboard are bad places to leave your device due to extreme heat, UV damage and condensation.
-Going inside a warm store or house after being in the cold or visa versa can also cause condensation.
-The best thing to do is to leave your hearing aids in a dry box to wick away any moisure after being in a change of temperature.
+The windowsill in your home or dashboard are bad places to leave your device due to extreme heat, UV damage, and condensation.
+Going inside a warm store or house after being in the cold or vice versa can also cause condensation.
+The best thing to do is to leave your hearing aids in a dry box to wick away any moisture after being in a change of temperature.